jalvarado91/tinyflow/README.md

 # TinyFlow

-Hello 👋!
-TinyFlow is a tiny distributed workflow implementation.
+TinyFlow is a tiny distributed workflow implementation built on top of [Railway's](https://railway.app/) API.
 It lets you create a DAG of tasks which can only start once all dependecies have completed successfully.

 Tasks are simply containers that run a process and exit when completed successfully.